digidem/mapeo-server/README.md

 #### `PUT /observations/:id`

-Update an observation by its `id` by providing a JSON object.
+Update an observation by its `id` by providing a JSON object representing the new observation. `id` and `version` *must* be set.
 Only the following fields can be modified:

 - `lat`
 - `lon`
 - `ref`
 - `attachments`
 - `tags`

-If there are multiple heads for the element at `id`, only the head with the newest timestamp will be modified.

 #### `PUT /observations/to-element/:id`